-Because it turns out that hitting each other is actually quite difficult with R/C planes, even when you have six planes in the air and you're all trying to make contact.
+Because it turns out that hitting each other is actually quite difficult with R/C planes, even when you have a bunch of planes in the air and you're all trying to make contact.
 That's still a lot of sky volume compared to the size of the planes, and as anyone who's flown R/C knows, it's hard to tell exactly how far away your plane is even if you can see it in the other two dimensions.

 Pete's blog also has some good combat movies, like this one of ten wings in the air at once.

 The plane at the top of this page is based on a much-modified "Wild Wing" kit.
 She's named "Notch", after my favorite squirrel, because of the notch in one vertical stabilizer, a souvenir from someone's prop during her first big battle.
 Here's an article by Pete Johnson about Building Wild Wing combat planes.
 And here's a later article by Mike Bowns: How to Build a Wild Wing for Combat Flying.

 The other plane, the one with the "skunk cap" and a dark fuselage, is a modified version of a "Boomer".
 The Boomer was intended as a flight trainer, oddly enough.
 It starts with a Wild Wing then adds a fuselage and a different, rather fragile tail structure.
 Combat Boomers like this one dispense with the trail structure and a lot of the center of the wing.